DayZ-n-Chill/DayZ-Colorful-UI/README.md

 ## License

-Your tool is licensed under [MIT License](LICENSE.md).
+Your UI is licensed under [MIT License](LICENSE.md).

-For any additional questions or feedback, please raise an issue in this repository or contact [Dab](mailto:inclementdab@gmail.com).
+For any additional questions or feedback, please raise an issue in this repository or contact [DayZ n Chill](discord.gg/dayznchill).